 Financial performance compared to the same period last year

 - Gross revenue increased by 31.7% to €39.9 million

 - Net property income increased by 33.8% to €26.4 million

 - Income available for distribution rose 36.9% to €22.4 million

-It was a mixed quarter for the REIT.
-While contributions from newly-acquired properties led to higher gross revenues and net property income, the larger unit base due to a rights issue resulted in lower DPU.
+It was a good quarter for the REIT.
+Contributions from newly-acquired properties led to higher gross revenues and net property income, and DPU.

 - As of 31 March 2019, gearing stood at 37.0%